lkodinsson/MARS/Basic/PHB.md

 | r28 | 2d10+1d8 |
 | r30 | 3d10 |

-This has the added benefit of clearly indicating the maximum value you can roll (it is the same as the roll value), and makes calculating a near approximaation of the average value quite fast as it is simply half of the roll value (then any additional bonuses or penalties).
+This has the added benefit of clearly indicating the maximum value you can roll (it is the same as the roll value), and makes calculating an approximation of the average value quite fast, as it is simply half of the roll value (then any additional bonuses or penalties).

 ### Stats

 Stats represent the innate capabilities of a character.
 The two types of stats are *primary stats* and *secondary stats*.
 Primary stats are represented by a roll value, and represent how well a character can perform universal tasks.
-Secondary stats are represented by either a roll value or flat numbers, and are the generic properties of a character.
+Secondary stats are represented by either a roll value or flat numbers and are the generic properties of a character.
 While primary stats are simply given to a character, secondary stats are derived from other sources (usually primary stats).

 ### Skills